Panic Movement (album)

-Panic Movement is the first release by indie/garage rock band The Hiss.
-It was released in August 2003 on Loog records and is distributed throughout America by Sanctuary Records.
-The song "Back On the Radio" was featured in Tony Hawk's Underground 2, and the first single "Triumph" entered the UK top 20.
+Panic Movement is the first release by indie/garage rock band the Hiss.
+It was released in August 2003 by Loog Records and is distributed throughout America by Sanctuary Records.
+The song "Back on the Radio" was featured in Tony Hawk's Underground 2, and the first single "Triumph" entered the UK top 20.
 Some enhanced copies on the Sanctuary Records release have 2 bonus videos.